maggi15/netherlands-housing-analysis/README.md

 based on area and number of rooms.
 - R² Score: 0.21
 - RMSE: €199,992
-- Note: Low R² is expected as location data was unavailable
+- Note: Model performance is limited due to absence of location-based features, which are critical in real estate pricing.

 ## 📂 Dataset
 - Source: Funda - Sold Houses in Netherlands (Kaggle)